Canon 77D vs Panasonic LX10

 It is notable that the 77D has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 77D and the LX10 are recent models that feature in their makers' current product line-up.
+Both the 77D and the LX10 are recent models that are part of the current product line-up.
 The LX10 replaced the earlier Panasonic LX7, while the 77D followed on from the Canon T6s.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 77D vs Panasonic LX10

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Panasonic LX10 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 77D: